-- In many cases, partnership with parents will be key to success.
-Make sure they know that bullying is unacceptable in the setting. - Parents need to know how to report any concerns about bullying.
+- In many cases, partnership with fathers, mothers and carers will be key to success.
+Make sure they know that bullying is unacceptable in the setting. - Parents need to know how to report any concerns about bullying, and what steps are taken in response. - Parenting support provided as part of extended services may be particularly valuable in supporting the parents of a child who is bullying others to address this behaviour.